 Plays like this always make baseball games exciting, but the games are even more fun to watch when there is a wager on the line.
-You can check out casas de apostas com bonus de boas vindas in order to make a high-value bet on Major League Baseball games.
+You can check out casas de apostas com bonus de boas vindas in order to make a high-value bet on Major League Baseball games or just kick back and relax with a little slots play at Caça-níqueis online no Brasil.
 We’ve seen some amazing catches through the first quarter of the 2019 season, but which highlight grabs have been the best?

 Here are five of the best catches of the MLB season so far.

 1. Ramon Laureano saves a no-hitter by robbing Joey Votto Mike Fiers has Laureano to thank for keeping his no-hitter intact.
 Had it not been for the outfielder’s heroic grab, the Oakland A’s pitcher might have lost the no-hitter and the game with the game still scoreless when Votto hit this bomb deep to center field in the top of the sixth inning.
 Laureano is no stranger to making plays in the outfield, but this catch will go down as on one of his best ever.

 2. Kevin Pillar does his best Spider Man impression Pillar had plenty of highlight-reel catches during his tenure with the Toronto Blue Jays, and that hasn’t changed since joining the San Francisco Giants.
 Nick Senzel of the Cincinnati Reds thought he had hit the first home run of his MLB career when this ball left his bat in the bottom of the third inning, but Pillar had other plans.